Diiego300years/business_card/README.md

 Hi,
-you can follow my work with flask-smorest and others extensions for Flask.
+you can follow my work with flask.

 Have a good day!
 Diiego300years